MATTRESS BUYING GUIDE

 The mattress has two parts.
 The Support Layer and the Comfort Layer or Comfort Level.

 The best motion separation or motion isolation is with the Individually Pocketed Coil mattress.
-With a Bonnell coil and all others each and every coil is tied together in some manner.
+With a Bonnell coil, each and every coil is tied together in some manner.
 Pressure at one point on the mattress will cause the other points of the mattress to tighten up.
-It’s just simple physics and can not be avoided.
+It’s just simple physics and cannot be avoided.
 With the Individually Pocketed Coil system each and every coil reacts on its own.
 It is designed to flex with the weight on it.
 The other coils do not affect it.
 Just think about the bowling ball TV commercial and the Champaign glass.

-Memory Foam mattresses and other foam mattresses have foundations made of some type of heavy foam.
+Memory Foam mattresses have foundations made of some type of heavy foam.
 One characteristic of foam is that it compresses over time.
 Ten years from now will a foam foundation still offer good Back Support?
 Probably not!
 Replacement every eight to ten years.

 I won’t say much about water beds; but if you have ever had one it will spring a leak, it’s just a matter of when.